-There are many different types of fats, from polyunsaturated fats found in olive oil to the saturated fats found in red meat.
-They all contribute to triglyceride levels in the body, but they do so in different ways.
+There are many different types of fat, from the polyunsaturated fats in olive oil to the saturated fats in red meat.
+They all contribute to triglyceride levels in the body but do so in different ways.

-When a person eats more calories than their body needs, the body stores these extra calories in the form of triglyceride fats.
-Then later, when the body needs more energy, it consumes these fats instead of needing more calories.
+When a person eats more calories than their body needs, it stores these extra calories in the form of triglyceride fats.
+When the body needs more energy at a later stage, it consumes these fats.

 There are many ways to reduce triglyceride levels safely.
-These can depend on the reasons why triglyceride levels are high in the first place.
+The best method may depend on the cause of the high triglyceride levels.

-According to the American Heart Association (AHA), there is evidence that a 5–10 percent weight loss can decrease triglyceride levels by 20 percent.
-The decrease in triglycerides is directly related with losing weight.
+According to the American Heart Association (AHA), a 5–10 percent weight loss can decrease triglyceride levels by 20 percent.

 Solid fats come from meat, full-fat dairy products, and some tropical oils, such as coconut and palm oil.
 These foods contain trans fats and saturated fats.

-Omega-3 fats found in cod liver oil, cold-water fish, such as salmon and sardines, and flaxseeds are great ways to add PUFAs to a diet.
-For example, instead of a steak or hamburger, which are high in saturated fats, people can opt for a filet of salmon or a tuna sandwich.
+Instead of a steak or hamburger, which are high in saturated fats, people can opt for a fillet of salmon or a tuna sandwich.